imsky/pull-review/README.md

 #### min_reviewers

-Minimum number of reviewers to assign to a pull request.
+Minimum number of reviewers to assign.

 Default: 1

 #### max_reviewers

-Maximum number of reviewers to assign to a pull request.
+Maximum number of reviewers to assign.

 Default: 2